sernamalala/education-blog/README.md

 ## Coding concepts

 ## Hi Serna Working on this branch!
-A blog website designed to provide ideas and resources for those who ar just getting started on their coding journey!
+A blog website designed to provide ideas and resources for those who are just getting started on their coding journey!

 ## install